-The outcomes from the evaluation were considered by the Governance Committee and the Full Board of Trustees at its annual strategy day on 24th March 2023.
+The outcomes from the evaluation were considered by the Governance Committee and the Full Board of Trustees at its annual strategy day on 22nd March 2024.
 The outcomes showed no cause for concern and confirmed that the Board feels well supported in carrying out its roles and responsibilities.
-Where individual comments have been made, the Chair of Trustees has followed up with the Trustee concerned.
-The Board will carry out its next review in Summer 2024.
+The Board will carry out its next review in the Spring Term 2025.